 Anti-Inflammatory Gut Meal Framework (Simple, Flexible, Evidence-Based)

 You've probably seen "anti-inflammatory diet" lists.
 They tell you to eat salmon and turmeric while avoiding sugar and processed foods.
-That's not wrong, but it's not particularly helpful when you're trying to figure out what to actually cook for dinner tonight.
+That's not wrong, but it's not helpful when you're trying to figure out what to cook for dinner tonight.

 An anti-inflammatory gut meal does three things: